 - Toxicity and symptom management

 Participants also receive a 245-page book, The Pediatric Chemotherapy and Biotherapy Curriculum, Third Edition—the only comprehensive curriculum pertaining to pediatric chemotherapy and biotherapy administration.

 Following course attendance and successful completion of an exam, participants receive an APHON pediatric chemotherapy and biotherapy provider card indicating they have met the requirements of the program.
 The 2-day course offers 13.75 CNEs.
-Nurses must renew their status every 3 years through the Provider Renewal Program.
+Pediatric Chemotherapy/Biotherapy Providers must renew their status.
+The first renewal will occur within 2 years of attending a pediatric chemotherapy/biotherapy provider course and achieving a passing score on the post-test and will then occur every 3 years thereafter through the Provider Renewal Program.

 Please note: The card indicates the individual has the knowledge required to administer pediatric chemotherapy and biotherapy, but does not ensure clinical competence.
 Resources for measurement of clinical competence are provided in the curriculum.

 - A Pediatric Chemotherapy and Biotherapy Provider is a registered nurse who has successfully completed the APHON Pediatric Chemotherapy and Biotherapy Provider Course.

 - Pediatric Chemotherapy and Biotherapy Provider status is maintained by renewal every three (3) years.